stormpath/stormpath-sdk-python/docs/index.rst

 - Requests for user data were becoming slow due to increased usage.

-After spending many days customizing his user management software, John couldn't help but think "Wow, this user management stuff is quite tricky."
+After spending many days customizing his user management software, John couldn't help but think *"Wow, this user management stuff is harder than I thought."*

 After spending a lot of time customizing the client's user management software, John found `Stormpath <https://stormpath.com>`_, and was happy.